BlockScope/blockscope/www-hakyll/reviews/2021-12-13-iffy-diffy.rst

 ------------------------

-To start, I gut ``src/GHC.TcPluginM.Extra``[#]_ and defer to ``import Internal`` for the implementation so that this module only does exports and has no definitions of its own.
+To start, I gut ``src/GHC.TcPluginM.Extra``[#]_ and defer to ``import Internal`` for the implementation so that this module only imports and re-exports.
+None of the definitions remain.

 .. code-block:: haskell